xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 after all, we've been able to manage all right  without  one,  up till now, even when we provided for multi-character tokens.

-The ONLY reason, really, has to do with keywords.
+The _only_ reason, really, has to do with keywords.
 It's a fact of computer life that the syntax for a keyword has the same  form as that  for  any  other identifier.
-We can't tell until we get the complete word whether or not it  IS  a keyword.
+We can't tell until we get the complete word whether or not it  _is_  a keyword.
 For example, the variable `IFILE` and the keyword `IF` look just alike, until  you get to the third character.
 In the examples to date, we  were always able to make  a  decision  based  upon the first character of the token, but that's  no  longer possible when keywords are present.
-We  need to know that a given string is a keyword BEFORE we begin to process it.
+We  need to know that a given string is a keyword _before_ we begin to process it.
 And that's why we need a scanner.

 In the last session, I also promised that  we  would  be  able to